guansss/webpack-monkey/README.md

 Type: `string | string[] | (arg: { entryName: string; entry: string }, context) => string | undefined | Promise<string | undefined>`\
 Default: `["meta.ts", "meta.js", "meta.json"]`

-The path of meta file to be used for generating the userscript meta block.
-The first file that matches will be used.
+The path of meta file to be used by `meta.load` later.
+If an array, the first file that matches will be used.

 You can pass a custom function as the resolver: